MoserMichael/cppcombinator/README.md

 The generated parser is a [PEG grammar](https://en.wikipedia.org/wiki/Parsing_expression_grammar)

 It has some advanced features such as grammar validation and tracing of the parser in action.

+# Introduction

+# Rule reference

+# Validation of grammar

+# Tracing

+# What i learned from all this